-What should you ask your doctor about basal and squamous cell skin cancers?
+What should you ask your health care team about basal and squamous cell skin cancers?

-As you cope with cancer and cancer treatment, you need to have honest, open discussions with your doctor.
-You should feel free to ask any question, no matter how small it might seem.
-Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.
+It’s important to have honest, open discussions with your doctor.
+Ask any question, no matter how small it might seem.
 Here are some questions you might want to ask:

 - What type of skin cancer do I have?